MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 Return to the top directory (`molecool`).
 One of the files CookieCutter generated is a `setup.py` file. `setup.py` is the build script for [setuptools].
 It tells setuptools about your package (such as the name and version) as well as which code files to include.
 We'll be using this file in the next section.

 #### Installing your package
 A developer install will allow you to import your package and use it from anywhere on your computer.
-In essence, you will then be able to import your package into scripts in the same way you import `matplotlib` or `numpy`.
+You will then be able to import your package into scripts in the same way you import `matplotlib` or `numpy`.

 A local install uses the `setup.py` file to install your package by inserting a link to your new project into your Python site-packages folder.
 To find the location of your site packages folder, you can check your Python path.
 Open Python (type `python` into your terminal window), and type